Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Preliminaries

+\begin{definition} A \emph{Besse manifold} is a contact manifold $(M,\xi)$ that admits a contact 1-form $\alpha$ of which the Reeb flow is periodic.
+We call this contact structure a $\emph{Besse (contact) structure}$, and this contact 1-form a $\emph{Besse (contact 1-)form}$. \end{definition} \begin{remark} In general, all the orbits from a given flow being periodic does not mean that the flow is periodic.
+For example, Sullivan \cite{orbit} made a flow on a compact 5-dimensional manifold whose orbits are all periodic, but the flow itself is not.
+But in our case, it does due to Wadsley's theorem \cite{Wadsley}. \end{remark}

+Instead of being just an $S^1$-bundle over a symplectic manifold, any Besse manifolds are contactomorphic to an $S^1$-``orbibundle'' over a symplectic ``orbifold'' (see \cite{sasaki}, Proposition 7.1.2 and Theorem 7.1.3. and \cite{Kegel}).

+\begin{remark} This theorem is closely related to Sasakian geometry.
+A \emph{Sasakian manifold} $M$ is a contact manifold that makes the almost complex structure of SFT-type (which will be defined later) on the positive symplectization $\R_+\times M$ of $M$ integrable.
+The orbit space $X$ of the above theorem is K\"{a}hler if and only if $M$ is Sasakian. \end{remark}

-Note that Reeb orbits need not have the same period.
-In case all the periods are the same called a \emph{Zoll contact manifold} or \emph{Boothby-Wang bundle} \cite{BW} (see also \cite{Geiges}): Any Zoll cases can be seen as an $S^1$-bundle over a symplectic manifold so-called the \emph{Boothby-Wang Bundle} with its connection form as its contact form.
+Note that all of the Reeb orbits need not have the same period.
+Some special cases where all periods are the same are called a \emph{Zoll contact manifold} (see \cite{BW}, and also \cite{Geiges}).
+Any Zoll case can be seen as a $S^1$-bundle over a symplectic manifold called the \emph{Boothby-Wang Bundle} with its connection form as its contact form.
 Besse cases can be treated similarly.
-Instead of being just an $S^1$-bundle over a symplectic manifold, any Besse manifolds are contactomorphic to an $S^1$-``orbibundle'' over a symplectic ``orbifold'' \cite{Kegel}.

-From now on, we only consider 3-dimensional closed cases.
+From now on, we only consider closed 3-dimensional cases.
 An $S^1$-orbibundle with a three-dimensional manifold as the total space is also called a \emph{Seifert fibration}, and this already has its classification theorem \cite{orlik}.
 Using this, we can give a classification theorem for 3-dimensional Besse manifolds.

-\begin{theorem}[{{\cite[Cor.1.6]{Kegel}}}] The classification of closed 3-dimensional Besse manifolds up to strict contactomorphisms corresponds to the classification of Seifert fibrations with closed total space and with nontrivial (rational) Euler number (which will be explained later in detail).
+\begin{theorem}[{{\cite[Cor.1.6]{Kegel}}}] The classification of closed 3-dimensional Besse manifolds up to strict contactomorphisms corresponds to the classification of Seifert fibrations with closed total space and with a nontrivial (rational) Euler number (which will be explained later in detail).
 In other words, a closed Besse 3-manifold can be classified by the following data:

-where all are integers, $\alpha_j$ and $\beta_j$ are coprime and $0 < \beta_j \leq \alpha_j$ for all $j$'s, and $e := b + \sum_j \frac{\beta_j}{\alpha_j} > 0$. \end{theorem}
+where all are integers, $\alpha_j$ and $\beta_j$ are coprime and $0 < \beta_j \leq \alpha_j$ for all $j$s, and $e := b + \sum_j \frac{\beta_j}{\alpha_j} > 0$. \end{theorem}